Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 This command will start Python and run PyTorch on a single CPU core with access to all 8 GPUs.

-???
-Note "Container modules installed before March 9, 2024"
-    In these versions of the container module, `conda-python-simple` is not yet in the search path for executables, and you need to modify the job script to use `/runscripts/conda-python-simple` instead.

 #### Containers from 20240315 on

-As the Conda environment and Python virtual environment are properly initialised by the module, the `conda-python-simple` script is not even needed anymore (though still provided for compatibility with job scripts developed before those containers became available).
+As the Conda environment and Python virtual environment are properly initialised by the module, the `/runscripts/conda-python-simple` script provided in older modules can be used (it is kept for now for compatibility reasons) but it is easier to directly execute the `python` command in the container.

-The following commands now work just as well:
+The following commands will work just as well:

 ```
 salloc -N1 -pstandard-g -t 10:00